xru192/CPP-RV-Tool/README.md

 ### Cars
 This example is about `Person`s who drive `Car`s.

-Specification: A Car can only drive if a Person has entered as a driver.
+Specification: A car can only drive if a person has entered as a driver.

 The ERE (bad behavior) is